gurki/glimmer/README.md

 # glimmer 🔥
-A tiny cpp flame graph profiling library
+A tiny cpp23 flame graph profiling library

 ![](docs/simple.svg)

+## Motivation
+- hot profiling, directly in code
+- decide where and what you measure
+- flamegraphs for regression testing as automated CI artifacts
+- personal exploration of the new `std::stacktrace` and other cpp23 features

 ## Overview
 - `Frame` - collection of scopes over time